-8875.110. (a) If the Commercial Property Owner's Guide to Earthquake Safety described in Section 10147 of the Business and Professions Code is delivered to a transferee in connection with the transfer of a potentially vulnerable building, a seller or broker is not required to provide additional information concerning a potentially vulnerable building, and the Commercial Property Owner's Guide to Earthquake Safety shall be deemed adequate to inform the transferee regarding the potentially vulnerable building.
+8875.110. (a) If the Commercial Property Owner's Guide to Earthquake Safety described in Section 10147 of the Business and Professions Code is delivered to a transferee in connection with the transfer of a potentially vulnerable building, a seller or broker potentially vulnerable building, and the Commercial PropertyOwner's Guide to Earthquake Safety shall be deemed adequate to inform the transferee regarding the potentially vulnerable building.